 Why Host a Virtual Event?

-Virtual events are held for the same reasons as in-person events: to deliver your company’s message to drive leads and revenue, drive adoption, and build loyalty lifetime value.
-Meeting and event planners have been making the choice between in-person, virtual, and hybrid events for years and each type of event comes with its own set of pros and cons.
+Virtual events are held for the same reasons as in-person events: to deliver your company’s message to drive leads and revenue, drive adoption, and build loyalty and lifetime value.
+Meeting and event planners have been making the choice between in-person, virtual, and hybrid events for years, and each type of event comes with its own set of pros and cons.
 For instance, a webinar benefits from being virtual as it is purpose-built to cast a wide net to deliver thought-leadership, training, or some other content, whereas a user conference or regional training program is purpose-built to create 1:1 in-person interactions that face-to-face delivery enhances.
 This year, Microsoft pivoted to virtual with their Build developer conference.
 When deciding whether or not to make your event virtual, consider what you hope to gain from the event and how well those goals can be reached virtually versus in-person.

 Here are a few reasons to host a virtual event: